Contact Us

 Pros

-Data discovery: Users argue that the product eliminates laborious data asset searches, providing cloud-native flexibility.
+Data discovery: Users argue that the product eliminates the need for laborious data-asset searches and provides cloud-native flexibility.

 Threat detection: Audit managers emphasize that threat detection capabilities provide strong protection against cybersecurity threats.